MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsShiftsConnection.md

 # Get-CsTeamsShiftsConnection

 ## SYNOPSIS
-This cmdlet returns the list of existing WFM connections.
+This cmdlet returns the list of existing workforce management (WFM) connections.
 It can also return the configuration details for a given WFM connection.

 ## SYNTAX